tc39/proposal-intl-duration-format/README.md

 2. Based on [the support of "-and-" unit in LocalizedNumberFormatter](https://unicode-org.github.io/icu-docs/apidoc/dev/icu4c/classicu_1_1number_1_1LocalizedNumberFormatter.html)
    * https://chromium-review.googlesource.com/c/v8/v8/+/2775300
    * Not yet implment formatToParts
-   * Not yet implement style:"dotted"
+   * Not yet implement style:"digital"
    * Need solution of the following to implement formatToParts():
      + [ICU-21544 "unit format in number formatter return U_INTERNAL_PROGRAM_ERROR with "year-and-" (except month) and  "month-and-""](https://unicode-org.atlassian.net/browse/ICU-21544)
      + [ICU-21547 "nextPosition() of FormattedNumber of unit with "-and-" is buggy"](https://unicode-org.atlassian.net/browse/ICU-21547)
 3. Based on icu::ListFormatter and icu::number::LocalizedNumberFormatter w/o depend on the "X-and-Y" units.
    * https://chromium-review.googlesource.com/c/v8/v8/+/2776518
    * Implements formatToParts
-    * Not yet implement style:"dotted"
+    * Not yet implement style:"digital"
 # Motivation

 * Users need all types of duration format depending on the requirements of their application.
 For example, to show how long a flight takes, the duration should be in Short or Narrow format